Bootstrap Seasonal Unit Root Test under Periodic Variation: Simulation

 \subsubsection{Root at 1}

-When our data have a potential root at 1, but no other nuisance roots at $-1$ or $\pm i$, the power curves of the both bootstrap tests almost overlap, according to (a)-(f) in Figure \ref{fig:root1}.
-Further, both power curves start at the correct size, $\alpha=0.05$, and tend to one when $\rho$ departs from zero.
-Hence both tests work well when no nuisance root occurs.
+Figure \ref{fig:root1_F} gives the simulation result when our data has a potential root at 1 but no other nuisance roots at $-1$ or $\pm i$.
+In this scenario, the seasonal block bootstrap test and the non-seasonal bootstrap test suffer from a slight size distortion in (f) and (l), where the seasonal iid test enjoys more accurate size.
+Except that, the power curves of the three bootstrap tests almost overlap; they start at the correct size and tend to one when $\rho$ departs from zero, get higher when the sample size grows from $T=30$ to $T=120$, and are far above the curves of the Wald test in all of (a)-(l) but (b) and (h), where the Wald test suffers a upward size distortion.

-When data have a potential root at 1 and all nuisance roots at $-1$ and $\pm i$, the sizes of seasonal block bootstrap unaugmented HEGY test are distorted in (g), (h), (j), and (l) in Figure \ref{fig:root1}.
-These distortions may result from the errors in estimating $\pi_{j,s}$ and the need to recover $\{Y_{4t+s}\}$ with the estimated $\pi_{j,s}$.
-The size distortion in (j) is particularly serious, since the unit root filter $(1-L)$ is partially cancelled by the Moving Average (MA) filter $(1-0.5L)$, and this cancellation cannot be handled well by block bootstrap (Paparoditis and Politis, 2003).
-In contrast, in (l) the filter $(1-L)$ is enhanced by the AR filters $(1-\phi_{s}L)$, thus the size is distorted toward zero.
+Figure \ref{fig:root1_T} gives the result when data has a potential root at 1 and all nuisance roots at $-1$ and $\pm i$.
+Notice that the size of the seasonal block bootstrap unaugmented HEGY test is distorted in (b) and (h) in Figure \ref{fig:root1_T}; this may result from the errors in estimating $\pi_{j,s}$ and the need to recover $\{Y_{4t+s}\}$ with the estimated $\pi_{j,s}$.
+Moreover, the size of both the seasonal block bootstrap test and the non-seasonal bootstrap test is distorted in (d) and (j); this is in part due to the fact that the unit root filter $(1-L)$ is partially cancelled by the MA filter $(1-0.5L)$.
+See also \cite{perron1996}.

-On the other hand, seasonal iid bootstrap augmented HEGY test is free of the size distortions when data have nuisance roots.
-This is in part because the test recovers $\{Y_{4t+s}\}$ using the true values of $\pi_{j,s}$, namely zero, instead of using the estimated values.
-Moreover, when both HEGY tests have almost the correct sizes as in (i) and (k), seasonal iid bootstrap augmented HEGY test attains equal or higher powers.
-Therefore, when testing the root at 1, seasonal iid bootstrap augmented HEGY test is recommended.
+In contrast, the seasonal iid bootstrap augmented HEGY test has less size distortion when data has nuisance roots.
+This is partially because the seasonal iid bootstrap test recovers $\{Y_{4t+s}\}$ using the true values of $\pi_{j,s}$, namely zero, instead of using the estimated values.
+Moreover, compared to the Wald test, the seasonal iid bootstrap augmented HEGY test has much higher power.
+Therefore, when testing the root at 1, the seasonal iid bootstrap augmented HEGY test is recommended.